personium/website/src/en/app-developer/launch_from_homeapp.md

+---
+id: launch_from_homeapp
+title: Launch application from Home application
-# Launch application from Home application
+sidebar_label: Launch application from Home application
+---

 There are various forms of Personium applications, but here we will explain about the applications launched from the most standard Home application.